-The active ingredient in HYDREA capsules is hydroxyurea.
+The active ingredient in HYDREA capsules is hydroxycarbamide (hydroxyurea).

-Each capsule also contains citric acid, lactose, magnesium stearate, dibasic sodium phosphate, gelatin, titanium dioxide & capsule colourants (erythrosine, indigo carmine and iron oxide yellow).
+Each capsule also contains citric acid, lactose monohydrate, magnesium stearate, dibasic sodium phosphate, gelatin, titanium dioxide & capsule colourants (erythrosine, indigo carmine and iron oxide yellow).

 HYDREA capsules should be stored below 30°C in a cool dry place.
 The container must be tightly closed.

 Do not store HYDREA or any other medicine in the bathroom or near a sink.

 Do not leave it in the car on hot days.
 Heat and dampness can destroy some medicines.

 Keep it where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.
 Pay particular attention to this when you are opening the capsules to dissolve the contents in water.

 If your doctor tells you to stop taking HYDREA, return any that you have not taken to your treating clinic/hospital, doctor or pharmacist, so they can be disposed of safely.